 2006 – Knight of the Ordre national du Québec

-2009 – Personality of the year, Humanism, courage and accomplishment category, La Presse/Radio-Canada excellence gala
+2009 – Personality of the Year in the category Humanism, Courage and Accomplishment, La Presse/Radio-Canada Excellence Gala

 2010 – Honorary doctorate from the Université du Québec à Chicoutimi